Think-iT-Labs/think-it-dataspaces-demonstrator-sandbox/LAB_QUEST.md

 - In the Pre-request Script tab, set `negotiationId` to the ID from step 1
 - Send the request repeatedly (every few seconds) to monitor the negotiation progress
 - Wait until the state becomes `FINALIZED` (states: REQUESTING → REQUESTED → OFFERED → ACCEPTED → AGREED → VERIFIED → FINALIZED)
+> Screenshot 1: Requesting/Requested
+> Screenshot 2: Finalized
 - Once finalized, use **Get Agreement For Negotiation V3** to retrieve the agreement ID (needed for data transfer)
+    - In the Pre-request Script tab, configure the following variable `negotiationId` with the Negotiation ID from the previous step.

 ## Phase 4: Data Transfer & Integration (25 minutes)